spencer-landclan/windows-azure-agent-install-script/README.md

 The PAT typically needs `Agent Pools` read and manage permission.

+The Azure DevOps user that creates the PAT must also have permission to manage the target agent pool.
+PAT scopes do not override Azure DevOps pool permissions.

 ## Quick Start

 Run PowerShell as Administrator on the VM.